saveourtool/diktat/CONTRIBUTING.md

 Main components are:
 1) diktat-rules — number of rules that are supported by diKTat;
-2) diktat-test-framework — functional/unit test framework that can be used for running your code fixer on the initial code and compare it with the expected result;
+2) diktat-common-test — util methods for functional/unit tests that can be used for running your code fixer on the initial code and compare it with the expected result;
 3) also see our demo: diktat-demo in a separate repository.

 Mainly we wanted to create a common configurable mechanism that